farmera/sare_grant/study_results_balloons.md

 and [here](https://publiclab.org/notes/nedhorning/06-30-2015/automating-ndvi-calibration)).
 Finally, the lack of accurate geo-tagging support in most consumer cameras means there's no reliable source of reference regarding planar as well as vertical positioning of the camera with respect to the ground.
-A hand-held GPS device was used to create the ground control points in these images but it was not always possible to use geo-tags in images to match each capture with a known position on the ground.
+A hand-held GPS device was used to create the ground control points in these images but it was not always possible 'geo-tag' images and match each capture with a known position on the ground.

 Having obtained a set of images we then scripted a process in Fiji to help align, stitch and create the vegetation index.